 1. Overwatering and poor drainage

 Likelihood: HighSoil that stays wet for long periods suffocates roots.
 Root tissues rot, leaves take up less water and turn yellow, then soft and translucent.
-This is the single most common cause of yellowing in Aloe grown as a houseplant.
+This is the single most common cause of yellowing in Aloe vera grown as a houseplant.

 Identification